Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From beatlesebooks.com

-While My Guitar Gently Weeps” had been recorded on September 5 and September 6.
-Some mono and stereo mixes had been made on October 7, but it was decided that those could be improved.
+While My Guitar Gently Weeps” was recorded on September 5 and September 6.
+Some mono and stereo mixes were made on October 7, but it was decided that those could be improved.
 On this day, the mono and stereo mixes released on the White Album were made.

 I was given the grand job of waggling the oscillator on the ‘Gently Weeps’ mixes.
 Apparently Eric insisted to George (Harrison) that he didn’t want the guitar solo so typically Clapton…So we did this flanging thing, really wobbling the oscillator in the mix.
 I did that for hours.
 What a boring job!